oliver32768/ml-video-object-detection/README.md

 ## Examples

-(Detections are visualised in purple bounding boxes)
+**Note**: Detections are visualised in purple bounding boxes, and only frames containing a non-zero amount of detections are rendered

 1. First iteration - 485 frames containing detections